-Sawdust briquettes are compressed blocks of sawdust that have been soaked and pressed at high pressure.
+Sawdust briquettes are compressed blocks of sawdust that has been soaked in water and compacted under high pressure.
 These briquettes can then be used as fuel for heating or cooking.
-Compressed briquettes from sawdust, plant waste and waste paper are often used in undeveloped areas as a means of turning waste into cooking fuel.
-For the homeowner, these briquettes can provide a way to dispose of wood waste and cheaply heat the house.
+Compressed briquettes made from sawdust, plant waste, and waste paper are often used in undeveloped areas as a means of turning waste into cooking fuel.
+For the homeowner, these briquettes can provide a useful way to dispose of wood waste and cheaply heat the house.

-Fill the bucket up about halfway with sawdust, fill the rest up with water.
-Allow the sawdust to soak for at least one hour, or until it begins to form a slurry.
+Fill a bucket about halfway with sawdust.
+Then fill the rest up with water.
+Allow the sawdust to soak for at least one hour or until it begins to form a slurry.

-Scoop the sawdust into the brick press and follow the instructions for pressing.
-Every press is different, but you will likely either need to push down on a lever or tamp the press down tight yourself.
+Scoop the sawdust into a briquette press and follow the instructions that came with your press.
+Every press is different, but you will likely either need to push down on a lever or tamp the press down tightly yourself.

 Pull the compressed brick out of the press.
 Leave the brick out in the sunlight until it is completely dry.
-This will take different amounts of time based on your climate, but it could be several days.
-Place the bricks under an awning while drying if it begins to rain.
+This will take different amounts of time depending on your climate, but it could be as long as several days.
+Place the bricks under an awning or in another sheltered area while they're drying if it begins to rain.

 Try adding some shredded paper to your sawdust while it's soaking to make faster-burning bricks.
 Add wood ash to make the brick sturdier.

 You can also try a briquette recipe that doesn't require a press: